 Disappointment was inevitable.

-I am now a divorcee writer, copywriter, former radio personality, and voice actress who’s just moved back to the Pittsburgh area after being away for 40 years.
-I have two twenty-something kids living across the country, who I miss daily, a Corgi, a small apartment and a close-knit family who are probably now sick of me because I’m always around.
+I am now a divorcee writer, copywriter, former radio personality, and voice actress who’s just moved back to the Pittsburgh area after living in Los Angeles for 40 years.
+I have two twenty-something kids living across the country, and one forty-something in Chicago.
+I miss them all daily.
+I have a geriatric Corgi, a small apartment and a close-knit family who are probably now sick of me because I’m always around.

-I spend a lot of time cooking, baking, blogging, and when it’s safe, inviting people over so I can feed them.
+I spend a lot of time cooking, baking, blogging, and, when I have time, inviting people over so I can feed them.
 I walk a few miles every day, watch far too many English period pieces and romantic comedies, and love getting lost in a good book.